x-ploration-of-mars/x-stack/README.md

   - Logging _(tbd)_
   - [Icon generation](https://tools.crawlink.com/tools/pwa-icon-generator/)
 - 🌐📱💻🥽 **Deployment: [Vercel](https://qwik.builder.io/docs/deployments/vercel-edge/) (Netlify + Cloudflare incoming) + [TWA](https://www.pwabuilder.com/)**
+  > ⚠️ Be aware that there is currently no deployment option for Vercel serverless on Qwik.
+It means a bit of extra latency with Planetscale's free tier that is deployed in one region vs Qwik on the edge.
   - Deploy your app seamlessly on the web, but also on mobile and desktop with just one codebase
   - Take advantage of the wide ecosystem of npm libraries from the web
   - Port your web app to native easily without impacting performance & development costs